Some community college scholars have been selected by NASA to design robotic rovers. Learn about the program and some of the students selected.

 Community colleges across the country advertised the opportunity to work with NASA on this project, through campus newsletters and other outlets.
 Those who were interested could apply through their schools.
 If their applications were accepted, the community college students were given their homework assignments.
 Rhode Island news station WPRI, which reported on Community College of Rhode Island

-student and mother who was selected for the project, talked about the type of work students had to do prior to get accepted into the program.
+student and mother who was selected for the project, talked about the type of work students had to do prior to getting accepted into the program.

 “I had to design a robotic